osp-ottogroup/oracle-db_docker/README.md

 In addition to the raw DB instance you may build an additional image based on step 3 enriched with business structures.

+Due to Docker's "copy on write" implementation at file level each data file is cloned at DB start during update of some header bytes.
+Using multistage builds for Docker images prevents from increasing the size of each image by the size of the datafiles.

 ### Example for 12.1.0.2 EE
 Build a new image with:
 * modified instance settings for memory
 * an DB-user BUSINESS created
 * the schema SYS analyzed
-* a SQL file placed for execution at each DB startup
+* SQL files placed for execution at each DB startup at $ORACLE_BASE/scripts/startup

     cd oracle_db_prebuilt_enriched